Positive Damping Region: A Graphic Tool for Passivization Analysis with Passivity Index: Application I: Visualized Passivity Analysis

-Fig. \ref{figure: Simulation1_SISO}(b) shows the Nyquist plot of $G_2$ cannot intersect any disk w.r.t. $\sigma \geq 0$, implying that $G_2$ cannot be passivized via OF for any positive $\sigma \geq 0$.
-Although this conclusion can be derived analytically, the proposed geometric approach offers a more intuitive interpretation.
+Fig.~\ref{figure: Simulation1_SISO}(b) shows that the Nyquist plot of $G_2$ cannot intersect any disk w.r.t. $\sigma \geq 0$, implying that $G_2$ cannot be passivized via OF for any $\sigma \geq 0$.
+In other words, the synchronous generator dynamics are not passive.
+Although this conclusion can be derived analytically, the proposed geometric approach offers a more intuitive and quicker check.

-The Nyquist plot of $G_3$ is shown in Fig. \ref{figure: Simulation1_SISO}(c).
+The Nyquist plot of $G_3$ is shown in Fig.~\ref{figure: Simulation1_SISO}(c).
 It can be visually confirmed that $G_3$ cannot be fully passivized across all frequencies, especially the high-frequency bands.
 For the purple disk w.r.t. $\sigma = 1/3$, the system meets the PD condition only when the Nyquist curve lies inside the disk, corresponding to the critical frequency $\omega_c\leq 5.3703$.
 Moreover, as $\sigma$ increases, the PD frequency band monotonically contracts as analyzed in previous sections.
-As illustrated in Fig. \ref{figure: Simulation1_SISO}(d), for $\sigma =$ -0.5, -0.2, 0, 0.2, 0.5, the critical frequencies are 13.1826, 10.9648, 9.3325, 7.0795, and 0.0000, respectively.
+As illustrated in Fig.~\ref{figure: Simulation1_SISO}(d), for $\sigma =$ -0.5, -0.2, 0, 0.2, 0.5, the critical frequencies are 13.1826, 10.9648, 9.3325, 7.0795, and 0.0000, respectively.

+The passivization under the generalized definition in Ex.~\ref{example: 2} can be visualized using the classical PD-region result.
+Although $G_5$ is non-passive under the classical definition in Fig.~\ref{figure: Simulation1_SISO}(e), the inclusion $j\omega G_5(j\omega)\in\mathcal{P}_{\rm PD}(2/3)$ in Fig.~\ref{figure: Simulation1_SISO}(f) indicates passivity in the sense of Ex.~\ref{example: 2}.
+It also illustrates the advantages of the proposed method: although the expression of $G_5$ in \eqref{equ: case TF} is quite complex, the graphic analysis remains intuitive.